 His suspicions were confirmed when the floor underneath him opened and he fell.
 Once the straps had released, he looked at his metal body and lamented his past life without even knowing what it had been.
 He had no memory of who he was.
 If he’d had anyone who cared for him.
 If he’d loved anyone.
 He was acutely aware nonetheless that he was human or at least had been before he was forcefully inserted into this vessel.
 He didn’t even know what year it was.
 All he knew was that he was falling in a metal body loaded with every possible weapon he could fathom, and he was falling from orbit.
-Despite knowing his situation, the dropping sensation made him feel his stomach rise regardless of no longer having a stomach or even a human body.
+Despite knowing his situation, the drop prompted the sensation of his stomach rising in his abdomen despite no longer having a stomach or even a human body.

 He dropped at terminal velocity into the sand.
 As the impact cloud settled, he dug his lower half out with ease.
 A missile whizzed past his sensors clarifying the direction of battle.
-He charged forward, guns firing.
-He didn’t know what he was fighting.
-All he knew is he wanted to survive.
+He charged forward, guns expertly firing in accordance with an implanted combat program.
+He didn’t know what or who he was fighting.
+All he knew was he wanted to survive.

-On a ship in orbit, General Armond watched the surface barely able to make out any progress being made.
+On a ship in orbit, General Armond watched the surface.
+He was barely able to make out any progress being made.

 “This had better work,” he said.

-“And this group is created from the destructive factor?”
+“And this group is created from that destructive factor?”